swoook/poolnet/README.md

+# ❗ This is cloned repository!

+This repository is cloned from [backseason/PoolNet](https://github.com/backseason/PoolNet) and modified for research

 ## A Simple Pooling-Based Design for Real-Time Salient Object Detection

 ### This is a PyTorch implementation of our CVPR 2019 [paper](https://arxiv.org/abs/1904.09569).